nphhoa/iowa-liquor-analyze/README.md

 # iowa-liquor-analyze
-This project aims on analyzing the data ...
+This project aims on analyzing the iowa liquor data